5th Generation Air Dominance Fighter

 In the production of the F-22, Lockheed Martin was responsible for program management, the integrated forebody (nose section) and forward fuselage (including the cockpit and inlets); the center fuselage; the leading edges of the wings; fins and stabilators; flaps; ailerons; landing gear; stores management; integrated navigation and electronic warfare systems; communications, navigation, and identification systems; the weapon support system; and final assembly of the aircraft.
 At its facilities in Seattle, Washington, Boeing built the wings and aft fuselage and was responsible for avionics integration, 70% of mission software, the training system, and life-support and fire-protection systems.

 The F-22 is mainly made of titanium alloys and composites.
 Radar absorbent materials are used to reduce the aircraft's radar signature.
 Also, the shape of the F-22 makes it more difficult to detect on radar.
 The F-22's structural weight is comprised of 39% titanium alloys (highest in any U.S. aircraft design since the SR-71A), 24% composites, 16% aluminium alloys, and 1% thermoplastics - with other materials making up the remaining 20%.
-The wings are made of 42% titanium, 35% composites, and 23% aluminium and other materials (by structural weight).
+The wings are made of 42% titanium, 35% composites, and 23% aluminum and other materials (by structural weight).
+The design life of the F-22 is 8,000 hours, which equates to a service life of about 22 years at 360 flying hours per year.

 The Advanced Tactical Fighter program (which would eventually bring about the F-22) entered the demonstration and validation phase in 1986.
 The prototype aircraft YF-22 and YF-23 completed their first flights in 1990 and the YF-22 was later selected as the best design.
 Engineering and manufacturing development efforts began in 1991 with contracts awarded to Lockheed Martin and Boeing for the airframe and Pratt & Whitney for the engines.
-Flight testing began in 1997 (first flight on September 7, 1997) and in 2001, the F-22 program was approved for low-rate initial production.
-Initial operational and test evaluation was completed in 2004 and the following year, the program went into full-rate production.
-The F-22 achieved initial operational capability in December 2005.
+Flight testing began in 1997 (first flight on September 7, 1997) and in 2001, the F-22 program was approved for low-rate initial production (LRIP).
+The first production F-22 was delivered to the Air Force in 2002.
+Initial operational and test evaluation was completed in 2004 and the following year, the program went into full rate production.
+The F-22 achieved Initial Operational Capability (IOC) in December 2005.

 The F-22 program has struggled with an issue in the pilot oxygen supply system, which has been blamed for a series of incidents in which pilots struggled to breath and experienced dizziness and blackouts.
 In the worst incident, Air Force pilot Capt.
 Jeff Haney lost his life on November 16, 2010, when his F-22 crashed near Joint Base Elmendorf-Richardson in Alaska.
 To fix these problems, the Air Force is installing new valves on the pilot life-support system.